anitaposch/learn-bitcoin/manuscript/002-praise.md

 **Michael Peterson, Bitcoin Beach, El Salvador**
 ***
 "The best teachers are students.
 Since the first day that Anita popped up on my radar, she has been a curious and insightful researcher and promoter of Bitcoin's revolutionary technology.
 Gleaning wheat from chaff, she writes with the simplicity, clarity, and precision necessary for a complex topic demanding expertise in multiple disciplines.
 Sovryn is proud to sponsor the publication of (L)earn Bitcoin as part of our mission to make Bitcoin unstoppable."
-**exiledsurfer, Founder, Parallele Polis, Comms Lead at SovrynBTC**
+**Exiledsurfer, Founder, Parallele Polis, Comms Lead at SovrynBTC**
 ***
 "It is no simple task to explain Bitcoin, the new elephant in the room of finance.
 Like blind men, specialists often limit their description to a narrow field of expertise.
 Anita's angle of attack is holistic, synthetic and clear.
 It brings a fresh look to 'the people's money'."
 **Thomas Voegtlin, Founder & CEO, Electrum**